-• Minimum two (2), maximum three (3) spin elements are allowed.
+Minimum two (2), maximum three (3) spin elements are allowed.
 One of them MUST be a combination spin and must include a sit spin and one MUST be a solo spin.
 If 2 combos are presented, one of maximum five (5) positions and one of maximum three (3) positions.
-The same kind of spin cannot be performed more than twice in the whole program (i.e. maximum two inverted, maximum two broken, maximum two forward heel etc.).
+The same kind of spin cannot be performed more than twice in the whole program (i.e. maximum two RBO Camels, maximum two LBI Sit etc.).
 The three spins must be different.